 Sec.
-25. Integration of Freedom of Information (FOI) and Good Governance in Elementary and Secondary Curriculum. - To ensure well-informed generations of citizens, the right to information, the principles of accountability and transparency, democracy and leadership, and good governance shall be integrated in such subjects as Heyograpiya, Kasaysayan at Sibika (HEKASI) and Araling Panlipunan in the elementary level and in such subjects as Social Studies and Makabayan or its equivalent subjects in high school level.
-The Department of Education in coordination with the Civil Service Commission and other relevant

-Offices shall prepare the necessary modules and teaching programs consistent with the objectives of this Act.
+26. Integration of Freedom of Information (FOI) and Good Governance in Elementary and Secondary Curriculum. - To ensure well-informed generations of citizens, the right to information, the principles of accountability and transparency, democracy and leadership, and good governance shall be integrated in such subjects as Heyograpiya, Kasaysayan at Sibika (HEKASI) and Araling Panlipunan in the elementary level and in such subjects as Social Studies and Makabayan or its equivalent subjects in high school level.
+The Department of Education in coordination with the CSC and other relevant offices shall prepare the necessary modules and teaching programs consistent with the objectives of this Act.

 Sec.
-26. Reports on FOI. - All government agencies shall be required to submit annual reports on the number of requests for information received and processed, of appeals made from the denial thereof, and such other information as provided in this Act.
+27. Reports on FOI. - All government agencies shall be required to submit annual reports on the number of requests for information received and processed, of appeals made from the denial thereof, and such other information as provided in this Act.
 The said report may be integrated in the agencies' main Annual Report and its posting and publication in their respective websites shall be considered as sufficient compliance.

 Sec.
-27. System of Incentives and Rewards. - A system of special incentives and rewards is hereby established to be given to appropriate government agency or agencies that initiated and displayed compliance and full participation in the meaningful implementation of this Act.
+28. System of Incentives and Rewards. - A system of special incentives and rewards is hereby established to be given to appropriate government agency or agencies that initiated and displayed compliance and full participation in the meaningful implementation of this Act.
 The incentives and rewards may include but not limited to social projects, grants-in- aid, national recognition, and similar entitlements.

+- Sec.
+29. Role of PCOO.
+The Presidential Communications Operations Office (PCOO) shall be the lead agency in the implementation of this act across all government agencies.
+As the lead agency, the PCOO shall: - (a) oversee implementation of all FOI and e-FOI programs for all government agencies and monitor compliance therewith; - (b) develop programs and mechanisms to enhance the capacity of government agencies to comply with FOI programs; and - (c) conduct and facilitate the necessary capacity and institutional building programs for all concerned government agencies and instrumentalities. - Sec.
+30. Appropriations.
+The amount necessary to carry out the provisions of this Act shall be charged against the agencies' current budget and shall thereafter be included in the annual General Appropriations Act. - Sec.
+31. Implementing Guidelines.
+The PCOO, CSC, DEPED and NCC shall issue the guidelines necessary to implement specific provisions of this act. - Sec.
+32. Separability Clause.
+If any Section or part of this Act is held unconstitutional or invalid, the other Sections or provisions not otherwise affected shall remain in full force and effect. - Sec.
+33. Repealing Clause.
+All laws, decrees, executive orders, rules and regulations, issuances or any part thereof inconsistent with the provisions of this Act, including Sections 18, 24 and 25 of Executive Order No. 292 in relation to Article 2 of Republic Act No. 386, Memorandum Circular No. 78 dated 14 August 1964 (Promulgating Rules Governing Security of Classified Matter in Government Offices), as amended, and Section 3, Rule IV of the Rules Implementing Republic Act No. 6713 deemed repealed: Provided, That Memorandum Circular No. 78 shall be deemed repealed after one (I) year from the effectivity of this Act or upon issuance of the Executive Order in Section 7(a) whichever comes first.

 Sec.
-28. Appropriations. - The amount necessary to carry out the provisions of this Act shall be charged against the agencies' current budget and shall thereafter be included in the annual General Appropriations Act.

-Sec.
-29. Separability Clause. - If any section or part of this Act is held unconstitutional or invalid, the other sections or provisions not otherwise affected shall remain in full force and effect.

-Sec.
-30. Repealing Clause. - All laws, decrees, executive orders, rules and regulations, issuances or any part thereof inconsistent with the provisions of this Act, including Sections 18, 24 and 25 of Executive Order No. 292 in relation to Article 2 of Republic Act No. 386, Memorandum Circular No. 78 dated 14 August 1964 (Promulgating Rules Governing Security of Classified Matter in Government Offices), as amended, and Section 3, Rule IV of the Rules Implementing Republic Act No. 6713 (Code of Conduct and Ethical Standards for Public Officials and Employees), are deemed repealed: Provided, That Memorandum Circular No. 78 shall be deemed repealed after one (I) year from the effectivity of this Act or upon issuance of the Executive Order in Section 7(a) whichever comes first.

-Sec.
-31. Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in any two (2) newspapers of general circulation in the Philippines.
+34. Effectivity. - This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in any two (2) newspapers of general circulation in the Philippines.